dman01337/HAM-vs-SPAM/README.md

 - 5825 HTML files in total
 - Each email was previously labeled as HAM or SPAM and sorted into folders

+NOTE: Due to the size of the dataset (76Mb), I did not post it in this github repo.
+It can found online here:
 Source: https://spamassassin.apache.org/old/publiccorpus/

 ## Methods